Bounteous-Inc/youtube-google-analytics/readme.md

 Setting this value to 0 will force the script to use Google Tag Manager events, setting it 1 will force it to use Universal Google Analytics events, and setting it to 2 will force it to use Classic Google Analytics events.

-#### Enabling Percentage Viewed Tracking

-By default, percentage viewed tracking is disabled.
-Enable it by setting the percentageTracking configuration to the percentage segment you'd like to track, e.g. 20 for every 20%.
+### Using A Custom Data Layer Name (GTM Only)
+If you're using a name for your dataLayer object other than 'dataLayer', you must configure the script to push the data into the correct place.
+Otherwise, it will try Universal Analytics directly, then Classic Analytics, and then fail silently.

     ( function( document, window, config ) {

        // ... the tracking code

     } )( document, window, {
-      'percentageTracking': 20  // Tracks every 20% viewed
+      'dataLayerName': 'customDataLayerName'
     } );

-**NOTE**: Google Analytics has a 500 hit per-session limitation, as well as a 20 hit window that replenishes at 2 hits per second.
-For that reason, it is HIGHLY INADVISABLE to track every 1% of video viewed.

-### Google Tag Manager Configuration
+## Google Tag Manager Configuration

-Once you've added the script to your container (see [Google Tag Manager Installation](#google-tag-manager-installation)), Data Layer events will occur for all of the following:
+Once you've added the script to your container (see [Google Tag Manager Installation](#google-tag-manager-installation)), you must configure Google Tag Manager.

-- Play
-- Pause
-- Watch to End
-- Cueing
-- Buffering
-- Unstarted

 Create the following Variables: